 Alumni Spotlight - Stephanie Merritt

-Joining the medical field would look quite different than joining the armed services – or so one would think.
+Joining the medical field would look quite different from joining the armed services – or so one would think.

-That is until COVID-19 happened and brought the two worlds closer together.
-Stephanie Merritt is one phenomenal woman who has served in both worlds with a passion hardly able to replicate.
-As a military veteran, Stephanie was used to this scenario.
-Everything must be done with extra precaution, and with one goal in mind – the health and safety of others.
+Stephanie Merritt is one phenomenal woman who has served in both the medical and military worlds with a passion that's hard to replicate.
+COVID-19 highlighted the need for her to use all she learned in both worlds so she could effectively help people suffering in her community.
+As a military veteran and medical professional, she was ready to serve, knowing that everything must be done with extra precaution, and with one goal in mind – protecting the health and safety of others.

-Thank you Stephanie and healthcare team for all you are doing!
-We are so proud to be part of such an amazing community.
-May we all “stay strong, stay positive, and do what you can to help others” during this time.
+Thank you, Stephanie, and your healthcare team for all you are doing.
+We at Aims are proud to be part of such an amazing community.
+May we all stay strong, stay positive, and do what we can to help others during this challenging time.

 - Alumni Spotlight